St. Charles Borromeo Church

 The square where this triumphant Baroque edifice stands is like a little piece of Italy.
 The Antwerp Jesuits built the church between 1615 and 1621, at the height of the Counter Reformation.
 To people at the time, it was ‘heaven on earth’.
 And it still is to this day, with its dynamic facade, refined interior, two storeys and the sublime Lady Chapel.
 Rubens made a significant contribution to the church, as both joint designer and painter.
 The building also boasts a remarkable collection of lace and textiles.
 And it is the home of the Community of Sant’Egidio, which is devoted to the poor, to dialogue and to peace.
 A special tradition is the Sunday Artists’ Mass, complete with choir and musicians.
-Be sure to visit the crypt, the sacristy and the historical sewer too.
+Be sure to visit the crypt, the sacristy and the subterranean canals too.

 Visits to the church are free of charge.

 The church is open only for Eucharist on Sundays and feast days

 The Lace Museum is open Wednesdays 10 a.m.–12.30 p.m. and 2–4 p.m. or by appointment

 * Opening times are subject to change for liturgical reasons.

 Sundays and feast days at 11.30 a.m.
 (Artists’ Mass) and 5 p.m.
 (Parish Mass with Sant’Egidio)